Blood & Truth – The Review

 October 6, 2019 ·

-In Blood & Truth, you play as an ex SAS (Special Forces) soldier, Ryan Marks who is returning home to London to save his family from an evil crime overlord.
+In Blood & Truth, you play as an ex-SAS (Special Forces) soldier, Ryan Marks, who is returning home to London to save his family from an evil crime overlord.
 So you will have a lot on your hands doing what you do best.
-This isn’t a move back and forth type of game as this is an on-rails type of game that you are in for.
+This isn’t a move-back-and-forth type of game, as this is an on-rails type of game that you are in for.
 But even if you are not a fan of that type of movement, the story, the graphics, the sound, and the action all make up for everything else.
 For me, I have a special place in my heart for the on-rails type of movement, so I welcomed this in every way.

 But as I mentioned, the action is where you might be having the most fun.
 Being able to have a weapon in each hand to freely shoot and that each weapon has its own feel and sound is pretty awesome.
 But when the action is heating up and you have a weapon in each hand, what is the one thing you wouldn’t want to happen in real life?
 Reloading.
 Yes, you will need to reload and reload a lot, so make sure if you find any ammo, that you grab it and bring it to your chest.
 But what you may need to get used to is reloading with a weapon in each hand.
-At first. some may find a little learning curve is needed, but its a very small one to be learned.
-And if you want for some dramatic action awesome reload moments, just throw the ammo up in the air and catch them with your gun to reload.
-Just don’t do what I did a few times and miss so said ammo only to be shot with blood pouring down my face and saw Ryan Mark’s life flash before my eyes.
+At first.
+Some may find a little learning curve is needed, but it’s a very small one to be learned.
+And if you want some dramatic action and awesome reload moments, just throw the ammo up in the air and catch it with your gun to reload.
+Just don’t do what I did a few times and miss said ammo only to be shot with blood pouring down my face and see Ryan Mark’s life flash before my eyes.

-Speaking of weapons, there is a great variety of guns and weapons in Blood & Truth for you to explore with.
-From handguns with silencers that can be placed on your hips in the holsters, there are grenades that you can throw (even pull the pin with your teeth if your hands are full) or catch and throwback which I have to say just adds to the greatness that is Blood & Truth.
+Speaking of weapons, there is a great variety of guns and weapons in Blood & Truth for you to explore.
+From handguns with silencers that can be placed on your hips in the holsters, there are grenades that you can throw (even pull the pin with your teeth if your hands are full) or catch and throwback, which I have to say just adds to the greatness that is Blood & Truth.
 Just make sure you don’t drop them or throw them and hit a wall and not get out of the way.
 I really don’t want to talk about the few times this happened to me.
 I mean lead by my example.
-There are also weapons that you can carry weapons on your back, which sometimes I found that wouldn’t go on my back and I really needed them to especially when I was in a car trying to shoot motorcycles and my weapon just wasn’t doing it for me and then the unthinkable happened…R.I.P Michelle…R.I.P.
+There are also weapons that you can carry on your back, which sometimes I found wouldn’t go on my back and I really needed them to, especially when I was in a car trying to shoot motorcycles and my weapon just wasn’t doing it for me and then the unthinkable happened… R.I.P Michelle…R.I.P.

 Let’s talk about the sound here.
-The sound here is phenomenal with the heavier action scenes being plenty loud to the quieter ones that have just enough sound to where you feel like you are trying to not attract any noise with the enemies.
+The sound here is phenomenal, with the heavier action scenes being plenty loud to the quieter ones that have just enough sound to where you feel like you are trying to not attract any noise from the enemies.
 When you fire the weapons, you can hear the bullets hit the ground.
 Narration between the characters has plenty of emotion and you start to really feel like you are part of the conversations going on.
 The soundtrack that plays along with the story really helps everything flow to the point that I am going to need to check out to see what else Joe Thwaites & Jim Fowler have done.
-You can tell that London Studios spent a lot of detail and time with the sound and that is a very good thing.
+You can tell that London Studios spent a lot of detail and time on the sound and that is a very good thing.

-Blood & Truth really does give you a lot, but it’s not stopping there.
-When you are playing you will notice target symbols that are outlined in white that you will want to be on the lookout for.
-They can be easily missed if you are not aware and because this is an on-rails movement, once you beat the game, which you should really go all the way until the end (I am speaking of the end credits as well), you are able to go back to any scene to hopefully get those missed targets.
-If you would like to see how good your timing skills are, there is also time attack challenges for you to try and master.
-Also, there are unlockables for you to find what could be a statue or, well, I am going to leave that up for you to discover.
+Blood & Truth does give you a lot, but it’s not stopping there.
+When you are playing, you will notice target symbols that are outlined in white that you will want to be on the lookout for.
+They can be easily missed if you are not aware and because this is an on-rails movement, once you beat the game, you should really go all the way until the end (I am speaking of the end credits as well); you are able to go back to any scene to hopefully get those missed targets.
+If you would like to see how good your timing skills are, there are also time attack challenges for you to try and master.
+Also, there are unlockables for you to find that could be a statue or, well, I am going to leave that up for you to discover.
 But at this point, what more could one hope for?
 What else could London Studio give us?
 How about free DLC?
-That’s right, free DLC, brand new score and time attack challenges as well as difficulties, a new mode, and online leaderboards.
+That’s right, free DLC, a brand new score and time attack challenges as well as difficulties, a new mode, and online leaderboards.

 Blood & Truth is out now as well as a free demo on PlayStation VR.
 A review code was provided.